raisemarketplace/ground-control/README.md

 - [x] Refactor
 - [x] Fix checksum bug for when JSX routes are used
 - [x] Remove redux-act from easy-example (not complex one)
+- [x] Handle error states in loadAsyncState / ssr
+- [ ] Upgrade to React Router rc5
+- [ ] Tests...
 - [ ] Add gif showing this in action (like redux-devtools github...)
-- [ ] Handle error states in loadAsyncState / ssr
-- [ ] Convert server example to hapi
+- [ ] Convert server example to hapi?
-- [ ] Thoughts on full API / AsyncProps exports?
+- [ ] Document api.
+Thoughts on full API / AsyncProps exports?
 - [ ] Re-read async-props to see if anything else interesting
-- [ ] Tests...
+- [ ] More tests...
 - [ ] Add to microclient-reference-app
 - [ ] Improve readme.
 - [ ] Open source.